Shipley-Energy/Avoca.AI.Documentation/Endpoints/findCustomerAccount.md

     - `productFormatted` (string)
     - `tankSize` (integer)
    - `customerPaymentProfile` (object)
-    - `customerProfileId` (integer): This is passed to Authorized.net to complete payment on an existing credit card.
+    - `customerProfileId` (string): This is passed to Authorized.net to complete payment on an existing credit card.
 This will get created if a customer doesn't have one.
     - `paymentProfile` (array of objects)(nullable): This can will be an empty array if a customer doesn't have any profiles.
-  - `paymentProfileId` (integer)
+  - `paymentProfileId` (string)
   - `paymentProfileType` (string)
   - `paymentProfileName` (string)
   - `paymentProfileNumber` (string)